Corybas despectans

-Corybas despectans, commonly known as the tiny helmet orchid or sandhill helmet orchid is a species of terrestrial orchid endemic to southern Australia.
+Corybas despectans, commonly known as tiny helmet orchid or sandhill helmet orchid is a species of terrestrial orchid endemic to southern Australia.
 It has round or heart-shaped leaf and a tiny reddish purple flower.
 Unlike many others in the genus, the dorsal sepal does not cover the labellum.
 It is similar to C. incurvus but the flowers are smaller.

 Description

 Corybas despectans is a terrestrial, perennial, deciduous, herb with a single round or heart-shaped leaf 8-25 mm long and 12-30 mm wide.
 The leaf is green on the upper surface and silvery green on the lower side.
 There is a single erect, reddish purple flower with green or translucent areas, 7-12 mm long and 9-11 mm wide.
 The dorsal sepal is greenish grey, erect in the lower part then curves, 6-11 mm long and 3-4 mm wide and does not usually completely cover the labellum.
 The lateral sepals are about 5 mm long, 1 mm wide and joined at their bases before tapering to a fine tip.
 The petals are about 2 mm long, 1 mm wide, widest at the base then tapering to a thread-like tip.
 The labellum is longer than the dorsal sepal, 7-8 mm long, 9-11 mm wide and reddish with obvious veins.
 Flowering occurs from June to September.